benchmarko/CPCBasicTS/README.md

   - The **Run** button compiles the BASIC program to JavaScript and runs it (simular to *RUN*).
     - If the focus is on the CPC screen, keystrokes will be detected by a running program or also in direct mode.
 An alternative way of input is the *virtual keyboard* below.
   - The **Break** button halts the program.
 This is an unconditional break.
 Pressing the ESC key once also halts the program, if not masked with *ON BREAK CONT*.
-  - The **Continue** button continues the program (simular to *CONT*).
+  - The **Continue** button continues the program (similar to *CONT*).
+  - The **More** button opens a popover with more functions.
     - The **Reset** button resets the CPC.
     - The **Screenshot** button creates a screenshot of the current CPC screen.
-  - The **Sound** button activates or deactivates sound.
-    - If you start the app or use the *Reload* button with the sound enabled, the sound needs to be activated by a user action, e.g. a click anywhere.
-This is a browser limitation.
     - The **Fullscreen** button activates fullscreen mode of the CPC window.
 - The *Text View* window shows the text which is written in text mode.
 - The *Keyboard* window shows a virtual keyboard which can be also used with touch devices.
+It can be moved around.
 You can test the functionality with the test program [keyboard](https://benchmarko.github.io/CPCBasicTS/?database=apps&example=test/keyboard&showKbd=true).
-- The *Keyboard Layout* window allows you to change the layout of the keyboard.
+When minimized, you can select the keyboard layout AlphaNum, Alpha or Num.
 - The *Input* window is an alternative way to send input to the CPC.
+  - Input a (multiline) text and press the **Send** button.
+  - Use the **Select File** button (or drag&drop) to import a file.
+    File types are detected.
+ZIP files and DSK files can also be imported.
 - The *Console* window shows the textual output.
 This is useful for copying and pasting the output.
 It is cleared when the CPC screen is cleared (*MODE* or *CLS*).
 - The *Variables* window allows you to see the variables used by the program.
+Use the selection field to select a variable and see the details.
 Simple variables can also be modified.
+Variables are updated when the program stops.
 - In the *JavaScript* window you will see the compiled JavaScript code.
 It can be changed and then executed with the **Run** button in this window.
 So it is possible to program the simulated CPC directly with JavaScript.

 ## Extensions and Features